NginxProxyManager/nginx-proxy-manager/README.md

 1. Your home router will have a Port Forwarding section somewhere.
 Log in and find it
 2. Add port forwarding for port 80 and 443 to the server hosting this project
-3. Configure your domain name details to point to your home, either with a static ip or a service like DuckDNS
+3. Configure your domain name details to point to your home, either with a static ip or a service like DuckDNS or [Amazon Route53](https://github.com/jc21/route53-ddns)
-4. Use the Nginx Proxy Manager here as your gateway to forward to your other web based services
+4. Use the Nginx Proxy Manager as your gateway to forward to your other web based services

 ## Nginx Proxy Manager in the wild